nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Exit the program
 * Done with your session?
 You can exit the program with this command, your data will be automatically saved to the hard disk.
 * **Format:** `g exit`
-<div markdown="block" class="alert alert-info">:information_source:   **Note:** Executing this command has the same effect as directly closing the application window
+<div markdown="block" class="alert alert-success">:information_source:   **Note:** Executing this command has the same effect as directly closing the application window
 </div>
 <br/>